cgoehl/circuit-web-synth-editor/README.md

 - Display values on sliders

-- Support of multiple macro parameters
 - Support of ModMatrix
+- Support of category and genre

 - Code refactoring